 heart, and this beautiful novel is no exception.
 Truth and

-illusion, devastation and triumph, The Lost Flowers of Alice
+illusion, devastation and triumph, The Lost Flowers of Alice Hart

-Hart will spit you out whole -- Myfanwy Jones
+will spit you out whole

-An astonishingly assured debut, The Lost Flowers of Alice
+An astonishingly assured debut, The Lost Flowers of Alice Hart is a

-power of storytelling . . .
+storytelling . . .
 Both heartbreaking and life-affirming

--- Kate Forsyth
+*Kate Forsyth*

-The Lost Flowers of Alice Hart is a book that glows - in the
+The Lost Flowers of Alice Hart is a book that glows – in the fire

-in the dark; about the power of freedom and the freedom of story-is
+the dark; about the power of freedom and the freedom of story-is

 truly a light-giving, tender thing.
 A vivid, compelling, utterly

-moving debut -- Brooke Davis
+moving debut

-Beautifully written and definitely a book to sink into * Better
+Beautifully written and definitely a book to sink into

-Read Than Dead *
+*Better Read Than Dead*

 This novel shines with courage, with heart, and with love.
 Infused